 If you are ready to make a difference in the field of healthcare delivery in West Virginia, take some time to request information from the schools that offer MHA degrees to learn more.

 Outlook for Healthcare Administration Careers

-According to the Bureau of Labor Statistics, as of May, 2013, the mean wage for a healthcare administrator in West Virginia was $83,740.
-Compare this to the overall mean wage for all jobs in West Virginia of $37,550, and you will see how beneficial it may be to get your MHA in the state.
+The mean wage for a healthcare administrator in West Virginia is $111,120.
+Compare this to the overall mean wage for all jobs in West Virginia of $45,380, and you will see how beneficial it may be to get your MHA in the state.

 Growth in the field of healthcare management is projected to outstrip almost all other industries.
-Between 2012 and 2022, the demand for highly-trained administrators is expected to grow by 23 percent, according to the same source.
-And according to the O*Net website, the outlook for Healthcare Management and Administration is viewed as “Bright”.
+Between 2018 and 2028, the demand for administrators is expected to grow by 15 percent.

 Master of Healthcare Administration Programs in West Virginia

 In West Virginia, there are several options to pursue a Master in Healthcare Administration.
 Depending upon personal situation and schedule, the options include accredited on-campus and online universities.

 You may be able to get your Master in Public Health with a choice of four areas of focus in WV: Health Policy, Healthcare Management, Environmental Policy and Public Health leadership.
 Typically, the program takes two years as a full-time student.
 The program is designed for individuals at the beginning or in mid-career looking for additional credentials to move upward.